 Often, readability is what makes the difference between mediocre content and great content.
 You can take two pieces on the same topic, and one will just speak to the reader while the other is tedious to get through.
 The difference is in the skill of the writer--it's in a writer's knack to sound like a friend or next door neighbor who just happens to be talking in detail about the topic you're searching for online.
 It's in the way a writer makes a complicated topic sound simple and understandable to a newbie.

 Gone are the days when a simple text post could draw in the big crowds.
 Today's quality content includes images, diagrams, interactive tools, video, infographics, and links to experts in your field.
 By producing a variety of content, your increase the value of your website, blog, and social media profiles.

 When you get readers to your site, you want them to be completely focused on the message you worked so hard to produce, and you do not want them to be distracted by poor grammar and spelling.
 Typos, mistakes, and sloppy writing erode your credibility and keep readers from taking you seriously.

 If you produce content in-house, hire an editor to go over the work before you post it online.
 Even professional writers use editors to help them see the mistakes that are so difficult to see in your own writing.

-The quality of your client's content can have a huge impact on the success of their business.
+The quality of your content can have a huge impact on the success of their business.
 When content is original, timely, readable, multi-faceted, and polished, it will be shared again and again, extending your marketing reach far beyond the reaches of existing contacts and network.
-Better yet, it will continue to serve your clients year after year, drawing customers and clients to you and reinforcing your reputation for quality, expert knowledge, and service.
+Better yet, it will continue to serve you year after year, drawing customers to you and reinforcing your reputation for quality, expert knowledge, and service.
 A little investment in original content today can pay off enormously in the months and years to come.
 All you have to do is produce and publish it.